groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/list/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/java/) lets you quickly insert data-rich lists into PDF templates.
 Customize and organize content effortlessly.

-      1. Create a PDF template and mark placeholder spots for the list.
+      1. Design a template and specify placeholders for the list (PDF templates are not supported).
       2. Set the file path to the template.
       3. Fetch data from supported formats like JSON or XML.
-      4. Save the final document with the list added.
+      4. Save the finished document with the list included as a PDF.

     code:
       platform: "java"